KalyanasGitRepo/PegaOnKubernetes/README.md

  13. Configure values-minimal.yaml file.
 You can make use of sample configuration (properly configured and it works) from ".\Configuration\Sample-values-minimal.yaml".

  ### Deploy Pega on Kubernetes
  14. Run the script ".\Scripts\6.
 Deploy Pega on Kubernetes.ps1".
-This scripts performs the following tasks.
+This script performs the following tasks.

           a.
 Create required namespace.
           b.
 Installs pega helm charts passing values-values.yaml.